 \section{Abstract}

 When observations are truncated, we are limited to an incomplete picture of our dataset.
-Recent methods deal with truncated density estimation problems by turning to score matching, where the access to the intractable normalising constant is not required.
-We present a novel extension to truncated score matching for a Riemannian manifold.
+Recent methods propose to use score matching for truncated density estimation, where the access to the intractable normalising constant is not required.
+We present a novel extension of truncated score matching to a Riemannian manifold with boundary.
 Applications are presented for the von Mises-Fisher and Kent distributions on a two dimensional sphere in $\R^3$, as well as a real-world application of extreme storm observations in the USA.
-In simulated data experiments, our score matching estimator is able to approximate the true parameter values with a low estimation error and shows improvements over a maximum likelihood estimator.
+In simulated data experiments, our score matching estimator is able to approximate the true parameter values with a low estimation error and shows improvements over a naive maximum likelihood estimator.